yixuan-cute/notebook/Java/Java.md

 7. `boolean`: The boolean data type has only two possible values: `true` and `false`.
 8. `char`: A single 16-bit Unicode character.
 It has a minimum value of `\u0000 (or 0)` and a maximum value of `\uffff (or 65,535 inclusive)`.

-&emsp;&emsp;In addition to the eight primitive data types listed above, the Java programming language also provides special support for character strings via the `java.lang.String` class.
+&emsp;&emsp;In addition to the eight primitive data types listed above, **the Java programming language also provides special support for character strings via the `java.lang.String` class**.
 Enclosing our character string within double quotes will automatically create a new String object; for example:

 ```java
 String s = "this is a string";